feature-engine/feature_engine/docs/user_guide/discretisation/EqualWidthDiscretiser.rst

 Check also for more details on how to use this transformer:

 - `Jupyter notebook <https://nbviewer.org/github/feature-engine/feature-engine-examples/blob/main/discretisation/EqualWidthDiscretiser.ipynb>`_
-- `Jupyter notebook - Discretiser plus Ordinal encoding <https://nbviewer.org/github/feature-engine/feature-engine-examples/blob/main/discretisation/EqualWidthDiscretiser_plus_OrdinalEncoder.ipynb>`_
+- `Jupyter notebook - Discretizer plus Ordinal encoding <https://nbviewer.org/github/feature-engine/feature-engine-examples/blob/main/discretisation/EqualWidthDiscretiser_plus_OrdinalEncoder.ipynb>`_

 For more details about this and other feature engineering methods check out these resources: